Prashikdev2315/Drug-Side-effect-Predictor/README.md

   - **SIDER** — Documented side effects of approved drugs
   - **DrugBank** — Drug and chemical compound database

-The MLP model was trained on molecular feature vectors derived from SMILES strings using **RDKit** and statistical feature engineering methods.
+The MLP model was trained on molecular feature vectors derived from SMILES strings using **RDKit** and statistical feature extraction techniques.

 ---

 ## 🖥️ Usage Flow
+1. Open the web interface.
-1. Enter the **drug name** or **SMILES structure**.
+2. Enter the **drug name** or **SMILES structure** in the input field.
-2. Select how many side effects you want to view (e.g., Top 5 / Top 10).
+3. Select the **number of side effects** to view (e.g., Top 3, Top 5, Top 10).
-3. Click **Predict**.
+4. Click **Predict**.
-4. The system will display:
-   - List of predicted side effects
-   - Corresponding probabilities (in descending order)

----

-## 📊 Expected Output Example
+5. The system displays results in an organized list format, each containing:
+   - Side effect name
+   - Probability percentage
+   - Defined threshold value
+   - Severity level (e.g., *Low*, *Medium*, *High*)
+   - Horizontal probability bar showing confidence visually

+Example (textual format):
 ```
-Input Drug: Tamoxifen
-Top 5 Predicted Side Effects:
-1. Drowsiness (0.89)
-2. Headache (0.86)
-3. Vision Blurred (0.80)
-4. Tachycardia (0.73)
-5. Dizziness (0.70)
+1. Rash — Probability: 66.07% | Threshold: 15% | Severity: Medium
+2. Dermatitis — Probability: 63.57% | Threshold: 15% | Severity: Medium
+3. Nausea — Probability: 63.20% | Threshold: 15% | Severity: Medium
 ```

 ---

 ## 🌍 Future Scope
-- Integration with **human gene data** to study personalized side effect predictions.
+- Integration with **human gene data** for personalized side effect analysis.
-- Enhanced molecular feature extraction using **Graph Neural Networks (GNNs)**.
+- Use of **Graph Neural Networks (GNNs)** for improved molecular representation.
-- Deployment on **web and cloud platforms** for real-time access.
+- Deployment to **web/cloud platforms** for wider accessibility.
-- Expansion to include **drug-drug interaction** effects.
+- Support for **drug-drug interaction** prediction.

 ---

 ## ⚠️ Disclaimer
 This project is developed for **academic and research purposes only**.
-It is **not a medical diagnostic system** and should not replace professional medical advice.
+It is **not a medical diagnostic tool** and should not replace professional medical advice.